ChaseMcFaddin/ChaseMcFaddin/README.md

 - I'm currently a Code Fellow student & full time sales person
 - I'm currently learning APIs, Node JS, and SQL
 - I'm looking to collaborate with other software developers
-- My 2020 goals are to finish 301 classes & begin a game in Unity
+- My 2021 goals are to finish Code Fellows' classes & begin a game in Unity
 - Fun Fact: I used to be a professional **fantasy** football player 🏈

 <br>